themendu/covid_from_ctscan/README.md

 So this way my model performs better on the testing dataset as it learnt the thing exactly I wanted to do.Once more data is available,testing the above model is necessary so that it can correctly detect images of various types(age based or may be pneumonia affected lungs etc).

-But one thing for sure,this is no replacement to conventional blood testing.Review of my work is most welcome.
+But one thing for sure,this is no replacement to the conventional blood testing for the COVID-19 detection.Review of my work is most welcome.

 # Files Uploaded
 I have made a local host website solely for the COVID-19 prediction and the files are uploaded(with app.py as the major file,but the model file cannot be uploaded due to storage issues).